This post may contain affiliate links. Please read our disclosure policy.

 At this point, you can either use the stock right away or freeze it.
 We often will have soup in the winter on the day that I make stock, but I also like to have a supply in the freezer.

-I also have a collection of recipes that call for chicken broth, and sometimes I will use the stock in those recipes, instead of making soup.
+I also have a collection of soup recipes that call for chicken broth, and sometimes I will use the stock in those recipes, instead of making soup.

 To freeze the chicken stock, you can use plastic freezer containers, plastic zip bags, or glass canning jars, which is my preferred method.
 I’ve used all three of these freezer containers, and they all worked fine.